stephengold/j-ogg-all/README.md

 For projects built using [Maven] or [Gradle], it is sufficient to add a dependency on j-ogg-all.
-Build tools should automatically resolve the dependency on JMF.
+The build tool should automatically resolve the dependency on JMF.

 ### Gradle-built projects